Norfolk Honey - questions and answers

 Q. Please explain 'nuc'.

-A. Nuc is short for nucleii.
-A nuc of bees consists of several frames of bees and brood taken out of a hive.
+A. A 'nuc' consists of several frames of bees and brood taken out of a hive.
 A nuc must contain the queen bee.
 Nucs are removed from hives for several reasons the most frequent being to establish a new hive in a new location.
-Nucs often travel in boxes made for the purpose known as nuc boxes or traveling boxes.
+Nucs often travel in boxes made for the purpose known as traveling boxes.

-in the brood box they are to be inhabiting?
-For example, if the brood box has
+frames in the brood box they are to be inhabiting?
+For example, if the brood

 Hoffman frames (which I have been informed by many is the best choice for the